 - Shrinkage of mesh

 Researchers concluded "the use of synthetic mesh to repair a potentially contaminated incisional hernia is not supported unequivocally, and may lead to a higher failure rate.
 A biological mesh might be considered as an alternative."

 Hernia mesh may fail and cause other complications, such as intestinal tearing, inflammation, bowel obstruction, nerve damage, and autoimmune reactions.
 Despite the inherent complications such as chronic pain, synthetic mesh did remarkably well with a 63.7% market share in 2016.

 When organs and tissues are displaced due to weakened muscle walls, a hernia develops.
-Though common, they don’t get better with time, and are often treated surgically with hernia mesh implantations.
+Though common, they don’t get better with time and are often treated surgically with hernia mesh implantations.

-Incisional hernias can occur after abdominal hernia surgery and may develop months or even years after initial surgery.
+Incisional hernias can occur after abdominal hernia surgery and may develop months or even years after the initial surgery.
 Though repairing an incisional hernia is common practice, high rates of readmission mean less than desirable outcomes after surgery.